 Tips for a Safe Ride

-While school buses are, by far, the safest way for students to travel, children need to do their part to stay alert and aware of their surroundings to prevent injury.
+School buses are the safest way for students to travel, but children also need to do their part to stay alert and aware of their surroundings to prevent injury.
 NSC urges parents to teach their children the following safety rules for getting on and off the bus, and for exercising good behavior while riding.

 Getting on the Bus: